oracle/weblogic-kubernetes-operator/documentation/staging/content/prerequisites/cloud-providers.md

 * VSphere CSI driver supports only volumes with Read-Write-Once policy.
 This does not allow writing stores on PV.
    * For applications requiring HA, use JMS and JTA stores in the database.
 * The ingress used for certification is NGINX, with MetalLB load balancer.

-### Oracle Linux Cloud Native Environment (OLCNE)

-[Oracle Linux Cloud Native Environment](https://docs.oracle.com/en/operating-systems/olcne/) is a fully integrated suite for the development and management of cloud-native applications.
-Based on Open Container Initiative (OCI) and Cloud Native Computing Foundation (CNCF) standards, Oracle Linux Cloud Native Environment delivers a simplified framework for installations, updates, upgrades, and configuration of key features for orchestrating microservices.

-WebLogic Server and the WebLogic Kubernetes Operator are certified and supported on Oracle Linux Cloud Native Environment.
-Operator 2.6.0 provides certified support of OLCNE 1.1 with Kubernetes 1.17.0.